NeilAllen/ruby_rails/Unix-shell-initialization.md

 On these operating systems/apps:

-* Mac OS X Lion: Terminal.app, iTerm2
+* Mac OS X 10.8 (Mountain Lion): Terminal.app, iTerm2
 * Ubuntu 12.10: Terminal

 See also: